dktn/ch-otp-task/README.md

 In the next step the new message is put to the priority queue which plays the role of buffer.
 In order to do that the size of the buffer is checked against the maximum allowed.

-If the size reaches the limit, the smallest value from the priority queue is taken using classic `minView` operation (O(log n) complexity, where n is the size of the queue).
+If the size reaches the limit, the smallest value from the priority queue is taken using `minView` operation (O(log n) complexity, where n is the size of the queue - it may depend on the final implementation used).
 The priority queue uses a pair (timestamp, node id) for ordering of the values.
 Node id is used here to break ties, because the resolution of the clocks is limited.
 It's also suggested in the paper "Time, Clocks, and the Ordering of Events in a Distributed System" by Leslie Lamport (p.
 561) to use any arbitraty total ordering of processes to break ties.
 If that minimum value from the queue has lower timestamp (with node id) that the new message the new partial sum is calculated using that value, and the new message is inserted into the queue (again O(log n) complexity - note that in general when the sorting/order is demanded we can't go better than O(log n) anyway).
+If the timestamp of newly arrived message is lower than a timestamp of the last message taken into sum calculation - it means that to keep correctness we need to discard that message altogether.
+The counter of discarded messages is incremented for diagnostic purposes.

 If the size does not yet reach the limit the new message is simply put into the priority queue.
 Then the optimization of the queue is performed.
 Because the messages from the same sender arrive in order (see the link above), then taking the minimum of all timestamps from the last timestamps from all the nodes gives the bottom limit of the timestamps we can expect in the future (the proof is trivial).
 That means that we can take out from the queue all the messages with lower timestamps than the minimum of all latest timestamps.
 Therefore the reduce step is performed recursively in order to progress the calculation of the result sum and make the size of the queue smaller (perhaps there is a space for some constant time optimization here).
 After the reducing step is performed we are sure that there are no unecessary messages in the queue and that the result sum is calculated online and never postponed.